-Our work covers most areas of software engineering, with Eiffel & Design by Contract as the unifying thread.
+Our work covers most areas of software engineering, with Eiffel and Design by Contract as the unifying thread.
 Main topics:

-Program verification: on the basis of Eiffel's Design by Contract & the EiffelStudio IDE, buiding an environment allowing "Verification As a Matter Of Course".
+Program verification: on the basis of Eiffel's Design by Contract and the EiffelStudio IDE, buiding an environment allowing "Verification As a Matter Of Course".

 Tool & method support for distributed development (CloudStudio project).

 Languages & methodology: new programming language constructs, software process, agile methods.